|Overall Rating:||Overall Rating|

-It’s one of the reasons we are here to provide accurate information to you our faithful readers.
+It’s one of the reasons we are here to provide accurate information to our faithful readers.

 There are no real findings by any scientific community that support any of the outrageous claims made by 4Life and its distributors.

 In fact, even though I usually don’t give out links, I did find a good admonishment from government officials to the people that run this scheme.

-It was issued the 4Life people a warning by the Maryland Public Health Service and the FDA to stop making unfounded hype statements that amount to lies and false advertisement.
+It issued the 4Life people a warning by the Maryland Public Health Service and the FDA to stop making unfounded hype statements that amount to lies and false advertisements.

 Usually, another big tip-off to watch out for is the highly overpriced ticket items on the products that MLMs such as 4Life sell.